Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Proof of Proposition

 \section{Proof of Proposition~\ref{proposition:nonIncreasing}}

-We divide the proof into three steps: (i) obtaining the constraints on the step size, (ii) obtaining some bounds for the matrix entries of \eqref{eqn:psiValues}, and (iii) providing the final results.
+We divide the proof into three steps: (i) obtaining the constraints on the step size, (ii) obtaining some bounds for the matrix entries of $\mathbf{\Psi}^{(k)}$, as defined in Lemma~\ref{lemma:kplusB} and Eq.~\eqref{eqn:psiValues}, and (iii) providing the final results.